External events were to affect the Faculty of Medicine.

 In 1908, Sir Donald MacAllister, Principal of the University approved the motion to adopt 'the green slopes of Yorkhill' as a site for a new children's hospital.
 The Royal Hospital for Sick Children was opened in 1914, on 7th July by King George V though no progress could be made until after World War I.

 In 1920, the formation of the Leonard Gow Lectureship on Medical Diseases of Infancy and the Barclay Lectureship in Surgery and Orthopaedics in Relation to Infancy and Childhood established Yorkhill's position as a teaching hospital so that generations of medical students from home and overseas could learn to recognise promptly and treat effectively conditions that had formerly taken a heavy toll on child life.

 There were corresponding advances in diagnostic and research facilities.
 In pathology (Muir and Blacklock), biochemistry (Noah Morris), paediatrics (Fleming and Graham) and childhood surgery (McLennan, Rankin and White).
-Following the Second World War, orthopaedics and neonatal surgery developed as distinct specialties (read more in Child Health).102
+Following the Second World War, orthopaedics and neonatal surgery developed as distinct specialties (research in Child Health continues ).102

 Clinical teaching continues

 Clinical teaching continued at the Western Infirmary.
 Undergraduate and postgraduate systematic lectures were given at Gilmorehill.